 - Make the maple–cream cheese frosting

-- 4. In a stand mixer beat all the ingredients on medium until fluffy.
+- 4. In a stand mixer beat the cream cheese butter, confectioners’ sugar, and maple syrup on medium until fluffy.
 To assemble the cake, frost the top of one cake, place the other cake on top.
 Frost the sides and top, swirling decoratively.
-Refrigerate the cake for 30 minutes to allow the frosting to set.
+Refrigerate the cake for 30 minutes to allow the frosting to set, if needed.

 Hungry for more?
 Chow down on these:

 Pumpkin Cake With Maple–Cream Cheese Frosting Recipe © 2003 David Leite.
-Photo © 2003 George Jardine.
+Photo © 2013 David Leite.
 All rights reserved.